peterhinch/micropython-async/v3/docs/THREADING.md

  is only required if mutual consistency of the three values is essential.
  3. In the absence of a GIL some operations on built-in objects are not thread safe.
 For example adding or deleting items in a `dict`.
 This extends to global variables which are implemented as a `dict`.
+Creating a new global on one core while another core reads a different global could fail in the event that the write operation triggered a re-hash.
+A lock should be used in such cases.
  4. The observations in 1.3 on user defined data structures and `uasyncio` interfacing apply.
  5. Code running on a core other than that running `uasyncio` may block for